 If you put Pulau Weh in Indonesia on your bucket list, be sure to read this guide on what to do once you’re there!
-Pulau Weh is a destination that you can enjoy and explore for a while, as I did, staying on the island for more than one month.
+Weh Island is a destination that you can enjoy and explore for a while, as I did, staying on the island for more than one month.
 I just couldn’t have enough of it.
 The weather is tropical, but you can get around with a motorbike.
-The locals are Muslim, but measured.
+The locals are Muslim but measured.
 The size of the island suits perfectly a solo traveler, a couple, and families, as it’s nor immense nor little.
 The kind of location that you want to discover day by day.
 You’ll probably end up, like many others, daydreaming about moving or retiring there.
-Just a short flight, and you’re in Malaysia, so not much hassle if your Indonesian visa is expiring and you’re sad because you’d love to stay on Pulau Weh a little bit longer.
+Just a short flight and you’re in Malaysia, so not much hassle if your Indonesian visa is expiring and you’re sad because you’d love to stay on Pulau Weh a little bit longer.
 You can even fly and spend the weekend in Kuala Lumpur and be back to Sumatra in only two and a half hours.

 HOW TO GET TO WEH ISLAND